 The Counts of Blois used to have a little castle in the heart of the forest of Boulogne.
-A wood reputed to be a good place for hunting.
+Indeed, this wood was a good place for hunting.

 Young King François I, at age 25, decided to dismantle the castle.
 He wished to build a unique and spectacular monument.

 In addition, the king had two favourite pastimes: hunting and architecture.
-The new castle would combined them perfectly.
+The new castle would combine them perfectly.

 Work at Chambord started in 1519, just a few months after the death of Leonardo da Vinci at Amboise.
 Many features of the chateau were inspired by the great artist.
 For instance, look at the double helical staircases and the geometric shapes of the chimneys.

 In 1527, François I seriously considered diverting the Loire River to bring it to the foot of the chateau!
 That task would have been immense.
 Therefore, the architects limited the task by using instead the little Cosson river.

 François I only spend 72 days in his château!